How To Say Period In Spanish

 If you're ever unsure about a particular term or expression, don't be afraid to ask questions.
 Native speakers are usually happy to help you learn and understand their language.

 Just be sure to ask in a respectful and polite manner.
-You can say something like, "¿Cómo se dice 'period' en español?" or "¿Qué significa esta palabra?"
+In real terms, you can say something like, "¿Cómo se dice 'period' en español? " or "¿Qué significa esta palabra?

 FAQ